 Partners: IRSTEA, SMHI, UPV, POLMIL

-Take a survey on weather and climate services for hydropower
+A survey on weather and climate services for hydropower

 The IMPREX team has designed a survey with the aim of collecting your viewpoint on the need for and the value of weather and climate services for the hydropower sector in Europe and internationally.
-The purpose is to help us to improve current forecast products and enhance their usefulness.
+The purpose was to help us to improve current forecast products and enhance their usefulness.

-All answers will be treated confidentially and anonymously.
+All answers were treated confidentially and anonymously.

 Thank you in advance,